LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 Now that we show activities, we need a button to allow the user to register for an activity.
 If the user is a guest, he will first be redirected to the registration page and, after registration, will be registered to the activity.
-After successful registration for the activity user will be redirected to the `My Activities` page and will receive an email.
+Then, after successful registration for the activity, user will be redirected to the `My Activities` page and will receive an email.

 ---

 ## Registering Authenticated User to the Activity

-The `Register to activity` button will make a POST request.
-So, first, let's add this button to the show activities page above the thumbanil image.
+The `Register to activity` button will make a `POST` request.
+So, first, let's add this button to the show activities page above the thumbnail image.

 **resources/views/activities/show.blade.php**:
 ```php